Foucault and Wittgenstein: Practical Critique and Democratic Politics

 Rubrique

-Special Issue: Foucault’s Legacy on Contemporary Thinking
+Special Issue: Foucault’s Legacy in Contemporary Thinking